DAF M39 PanTraDo

 March 26 2022

 I fixed a 3d file of a M39 I found years ago.
 It turned out to be 1:91 scale(the white one), and I rescaled it to 1:72(the first green one).
 That is easy.
 But the 3d artist had made it fixed in one part.
 I chopped every thing in parts and fixed the front suspention.
 Now I have a crude M39 in small scale.
 To get grip on the differences in modells and drawings I printed the hull in 35th.
 The production vehicles have 2 horns in a round shape, drawing them is not hard, printing them in filament impossible.
-The sanding on the tower hole got done besides that.
-It's getting into a family!
+But there are more plans in 3D.

 December 25 2021